siserin/blind9/doc/arm/man_dnssec-revoke.rst

 ~~~~~~~~~~~

 ``dnssec-revoke`` reads a DNSSEC key file, sets the REVOKED bit on the
-key as defined in RFC 5011, and creates a new pair of key files
+key as defined in :rfc:`5011`, and creates a new pair of key files
 containing the now-revoked key.

 Options